tidepool-org/development/cmd/README.md

 * regenerate client certs for Helm to access Tiller

-  If you are managing multiple Kubernetes clusters with a TLS-enabled `tiller`, you will need to switch between TLS certificates.
+  If you are managing multiple Kubernetes clusters with a TLS-enabled `tiller`, you must switch between TLS certificates.
 You may use this command to change to or regenerate the TLS certificates in you `~/.helm` directory:

   ```bash
   tpctl regenerate_cert